ChrisGitmed/jeeves/README.md

 # jeeves
-My first attempt at a slack bot
+Aa slack bot built with Bolt.js, to serve as a digital assistant.